Automorphic functions as the trace of Frobenius: The reciprocity law for shtuka cohomology

 where the last isomorphism is by base-change.

 \end{example}

 \ssec{Drinfeld's sheaf} \sssec{}

-By \corref{c:Cong cor}, there is a canonical functor $\Sht_{\Loc}: \QCoh(\LocSys^{\on{restr}}_\cG(X)) \to \Vect$, i.e., As $\QCoh(\LocSys^{\on{restr}}_\cG(X))$ is canonically self-dual (cf. \secref{sss:ls recap}), there is a corresponding object\footnote{This object is named after V.~Drinfeld, since it was his idea, upon learning about V.~Lafforgue's work, that shtuka cohomology should be encoded by a quasi-coherent sheaf on the stack of Langlands parameters.}
+By \corref{c:Cong cor}, there is a canonical functor $\Sht_{\Loc}: \QCoh(\LocSys^{\on{restr}}_\cG(X)) \to \Vect$, i.e., As $\QCoh(\LocSys^{\on{restr}}_\cG(X))$ is canonically self-dual (cf. \secref{sss:ls recap}(iii)), to $\Sht_{\Loc}$ there corresponds an object\footnote{This object is named after V.~Drinfeld, since it was his idea, upon learning about V.~Lafforgue's work, that shtuka cohomology should be encoded by a quasi-coherent sheaf on the stack of Langlands parameters.}

 \sssec{}

 Let us observe some basic properties of $\Drinf$.

 First, we have